techcow2/LMSA/README.md

 ---

-© 2025 TechRay Apps LLC.
-All rights reserved
+© 2025 IslandApps All rights reserved